 Forex signals can be defined as “buy” and “sell” suggestions and, in conjunction with technical and fundamental analysis, they provide information on the best time and price to enter a trade and profit from the predicted move in price.

 Understanding when to open or close a trade is key to successful forex trading and is a crucial part of learning how to trade currency pairs.
 Professional traders have years of experience analysing chart patterns and scrutinising current events and news announcements to help them assess when to open or close a forex position.
 Technical analysts will look for signals to guide them when entering and exiting trades.

 The main difference between manual and automated forex signals is that manual signals are generated by a person who often is a professional trader.
 Automated forex signals, on the other hand, are generated by computer software that analyses the market price action based on algorithms.

 Some providers offer free signals (either as a trial or for an unlimited period of time), while other providers offer paid forex signals.

-Some signals providers only give entry signals, meaning they provide a signal on when to open a position.
-Others provide only exit signals, meaning they provide a signal on when to close a position.
+Some signals providers only give entry signals, meaning that they provide a signal on when to open a position.
+Others provide only exit signals, meaning that they provide a signal on when to close a position.

-Disclaimer: CMC Markets is an execution-only service provider.
+CMC Markets is an execution-only service provider.
 The material (whether or not it states any opinions) is for general information purposes only, and does not take into account your personal circumstances or objectives.
 Nothing in this material is (or should be considered to be) financial, investment or other advice on which reliance should be placed.
 No opinion given in the material constitutes a recommendation by CMC Markets or the author that any particular investment, security, transaction or investment strategy is suitable for any specific person.
-CMC Markets does not endorse or offer opinion on the trading strategies used by the author.
-Their trading strategies do not guarantee any return and CMC Markets shall not be held responsible for any loss that you may incur, either directly or indirectly, arising from any investment based on any information contained herein.
+The material has not been prepared in accordance with legal requirements designed to promote the independence of investment research.
+Although we are not specifically prevented from dealing before providing this material, we do not seek to take advantage of the material prior to its dissemination.